-Although the Office of International Programs provides comprehensive orientation to all students prior to departure, there may be a need for health care abroad.
+Although International Services provides comprehensive orientation to all students prior to departure, there may be a need for health care abroad.
 In the event a student requires medical attention, the Faculty Program Director should be able to assist the student to receive the necessary care.